 Texas A&M AgriLife has not documented the burn potential of liquid fertilizer N on the leaves.
-Reports suggest that 50 units of N is fine, and possibly much more, however, this N must be irrigated into the root zone (and would not gamble on getting a rain to wash it in).
-Nitrogen from liquid application is subject to N losses due to high microbial activity on the leaves.
+Reports suggest that 50 units of N is fine, and possibly much more, however, this N must be irrigated into the root zone (and we would not gamble on getting a rain to wash it in).
+Nitrogen from liquid application may be subject to N losses due to high microbial activity on the leaves, especially if temperatures are warm (into the 70s°F).
 Ask your fertilizer dealer or applicator for guidance.